PerfectMach1ne/junk-ideas/README.md

 A full stack web app of the social media kind, like Google+ because I am an oddball among its' former users and hate it.
 ...well, at least I hated it for the last few years it spent being alive.
 Rip Bozo+, you used to be better before the worthless ironic boy fanclub era.
 But complaints aside: I liked most of the website's UI/UX design, so I thought it'd be fun to someday try to recreate it from memory.

 ---

+## Codename "Idea A"
+##### Approved?: `no`

+---

+#### From my notes (Uni Ntb.
+Series 4.2, p147-149):
+A C console game focused on writing and ASCII art.
+Try finding a way to draw the ASCII illustrations with a tablet and then have the code properly interpret them.
+The story should probably be taking place either in Pathway to Eden or Radio Boring World universe.

+---

+## Codename "Idea B"
+##### Approved?: `no`

+---

+#### From my notes (Uni Ntb.
+Series 4.2, p147-149):
+A C console game focused on writing and ASCII art.
+Try finding a way to draw the ASCII illustrations with a tablet and then have the code properly interpret them.
+The story should probably be taking place either in Pathway to Eden or Radio Boring World universe.

+---

+# Finished ideas

+---

+# Scrapped ideas

+---